danihak/FormSetu-MVP/docs/TECHNICAL_RFC.md

 3. **Offline/low-connectivity mode:** Rural India has patchy connectivity.
 Should FormSetu support a "collect offline, submit later" mode?
 This complicates the architecture significantly.

-4. **VoicERA SDK timeline:** We're building on BHASHINI pipeline APIs today.
-When VoicERA releases its developer SDK, what's the migration path?
+4. ** SDK timeline:** We're building on  pipeline APIs today.
+When  releases its developer SDK, what's the migration path?
 Need to coordinate with DIBD/EkStep.

 5. **Testing at scale:** How do we load-test voice form filling?
 Synthetic audio generation in multiple languages/dialects?